odoo/documentation/content/applications/services/project/tasks/recurring_tasks.rst

 To enable recurring tasks, go to :menuselection:`Project --> Configuration --> Settings`, then activate :guilabel:`Recurring Tasks`, and press :guilabel:`Save`.

-Recurring tasks are now activated on all existing projects.
-The feature can be deactivated on an individual project by clicking the drop-down menu button :guilabel:`⋮` next to the project name, then going to :menuselection:`Settings --> Settings --> Task Management` and disabling :guilabel:`Recurring Tasks`.

 Set up task recurrence
 ----------------------